sherinmatt/tableau-challenge/README.md

      * Pandas
      * Tableau

+   ## Data:
+     * Citi Bike Trip History Datasets: (https://www.citibikenyc.com/system-data)

    ## Steps taken:

-     For this work, the dataset will be used from [New York Citi Bike data page](https://www.citibikenyc.com/system-data) The specific citibike tripdata CSV used for this challenge is from year 01, 2019 (See jupyter notebook for more information about the data source).
+     For this project, the dataset will be used from the New York Citi Bike data page.
+     The specific citibike tripdata CSV used for this challenge is from year 01, 2019 (See jupyter notebook for more information about the data source).

     * In this challenge analysis of tripdata will take place: